Mary Ann Vecchio

-Mary Ann Vecchio (born December 4, 1955) is an Italian American respiratory therapist and one of two subjects in the Pulitzer Prize-winning photograph by photojournalism student John Filo during the immediate aftermath of the Kent State shootings on May 4, 1970.
+Mary Ann Vecchio is an American respiratory therapist and one of two subjects in the Pulitzer Prize-winning photograph by photojournalism student John Filo during the immediate aftermath of the Kent State shootings on May 4, 1970.

 The photograph depicts the 14-year-old Vecchio kneeling over the body of Jeffrey Miller, who had been fatally shot by the Ohio National Guard moments earlier.
 Vecchio had joined the protest while visiting the campus, where she befriended two of the other students who were later hit by gunfire that day: Sandra Scheuer, who was killed, and Alan Canfora, who was wounded in the right wrist.

 Biography

-Vecchio was from an Italian immigrant family who lived in Opa-locka, Florida, where she attended Westview Junior High School at the beginning of 1970.
+Vecchio was from a family who lived in Opa-locka, Florida, where she attended Westview Junior High School at the beginning of 1970.
 She states that her home life was volatile, and that she and her siblings would leave the house for long periods when their parents fought.
 Vecchio soon got in trouble for smoking marijuana and skipping school.
 In February 1970, the police told Vecchio, then 14 years old, that they would send her to jail if she skipped school again.
 Weeks later, on March 10, she ran away from home.
 Vecchio says that she was not rebelling or intending to make a political statement: "I just wanted to be anywhere that wasn't Opa-locka."
 Vecchio began hitchhiking her way across the country, sleeping in fields and hippie crash pads with other transient youth, while occasionally working odd jobs for food.